clairecatohanson/LabFairy/README.md

 Welcome to Lab Fairy!
 This application provides a platform for research lab managers to administer shared lab equipment access, plan and schedule equipment maintenance, and track inventory supply requests.

-This app was built with React/JavaScript and styled with tailwindcss.
-The API was built with Django/Python.
+This UI of this app was built with React and styled with tailwindcss.
+The API was built with Django and Python.

 ## Deployed Application